Stress At Work

 “A toxic work culture is one where workers are exposed to psychosocial hazards.
 They may have little or no organisational support, poor interpersonal relationships, high workload, lack of autonomy, poor rewards and a lack of job security.”

-Additionally, as an employer, you should also be aware of any employees who may be struggling and offer support where necessary.
-For example, you could provide access to an Employee Assistance Programme (EAP) or signpost them towards other sources of support.
+Additionally, employers should also be aware of any employees who may be struggling and offer support.
+For example, you could provide access to an Employee Assistance Programme (EAP) or signpost them towards their GP or other NHS mental health services.

 Insufficient training